The Great Control Room Debate: Software vs. Hardware. Which Architecture Wins?

 • The existing corporate IP network

-• Software licenses instead of physical devices
+• Permanent software licenses instead of physical devices

 • Virtualized resources for scaling